 1) There is no better light than daylight to take pictures, including selfies.
-It is diffuse and neutral in colour.
+It is diffuse and neutral in color.

 2) Wash or clean the area thoroughly before you take a picture.

-4) Wide field of image helps in orientation of the picture.
-If you have a problem near your belly button, take a picture to include the whole abdomen extending from lower chest and include the groin.
-You can take a further close up after the wide view picture and post both pictures.
+4) Wide field of an image helps in the orientation of the picture.
+If you have a problem near your belly button, take a picture to include the whole abdomen extending from the lower chest and include the groin.
+You can take a further close-up after the wide view picture and post both pictures.

-5) In case of eyes, ears, limbs, joints, hands, feet, etc., the field of picture should contain both the sides of body, for example, if you have issue with one knee, put both the knees together and then ask someone to take the picture.
-In case of documents, image the whole page including date and institution, lab name, and place.
+5) In the case of eyes, ears, limbs, joints, hands, feet, etc., the field of the picture should contain both the sides of the body; for example, if you have an issue with one knee, put both the knees together and then ask someone to take the picture.
+In the case of documents, image the whole page, including date and institution, lab name, and place.

-6) Take a picture of the site of the problem or lesion by placing a measuring tape by the side of lesion.
-Place the measuring tape in centimetres around 10 cm from the edge of the problem lesion.
-Do not use a metal ruler as it will shine and glare will obscure the markings.
+6) Take a picture of the site of the problem or lesion by placing a measuring tape by the side of the lesion.
+Place the measuring tape in centimeters around 10 cm from the edge of the problem lesion.
+Do not use a metal ruler as it will shine, and glare will obscure the markings.
 If using a plastic ruler, paste a strip of white paper behind a transparent ruler to make its markings prominent.

-7) The background of the image that would help to bring out the contrast better is grey or dark bluish colour.
-This is because most cameras are automatically set to designate around 15 % of colours in a picture as being grey.
+7) The background of the image that would help to bring out the contrast better is a gray or dark bluish color.
+This is because most cameras are automatically set to designate around 15 % of colors in a picture as being gray.

-- Take a straight overhead shot of the document with your mobile phone.
-You can use the so called scanner applications (in batch mode), in your phone to convert all pages of a report into a single pdf file as well.
-The biggest plus point of these application is that they allow you to straighten the angled corners of the page images very easily.
+Take a straight overhead shot of the document with your mobile phone.
+You can use the so-called scanner applications (in batch mode) on your phone to convert all pages of a report into a single pdf file as well.
+The biggest plus point of these applications is that they allow you to straighten the angled corners of the page images very easily.
 Also, these have automatic basic contrast enhancement features.

-- Imaging glossy paper is a bit tricky.
-Here the precaution is, if the light is falling on the left side of the paper document, while taking the picture, angle the camera towards the same side as light source, that is towards the left itself.
-This way you will avoid catching a glare of the glossy or photo paper.
+Imaging glossy paper is a bit tricky.
+Here the precaution is, if the light is falling on the left side of the paper document while taking the picture, angle the camera towards the same side as the light source, that is, towards the left itself.
+This way, you will avoid catching a glare of the glossy or photo paper.

 10) Making a brief HD video is also possible, provided the website accepts it.